estes-sj/Backrest-Summary-Reporter/README.md

 To provide all the necessary information to the Backrest reporter, go into your Backrest instance and modify the webhook settings of your plans/repos.

-For `Available Conditions`, you can add more but should at a minimum include:
+For `Available Conditions`, you should at a minimum include:
 - `CONDITION_SNAPSHOT_SUCCESS`
 - `CONDITION_SNAPSHOT_ERROR`
 - `CONDITION_SNAPSHOT_START`